N3TWORK/dynamap/README.md

 Benefits:

-* Define your schema using JSON.
+* Define your schema and attribute behavior using JSON.
 * Strongly typed classes are automatically generated.
 * Update objects hide the complexity of DynamoDB update expressions and provide the ability to execute fine grained, concurrently safe updates.
+* Updates track changes to the state of the object, including delta amounts for numeric types.
+Original state can be retrieved if necessary.
+* Provides simple methods that hide the complexity of building conditional expressions.
+* Significantly reduces the amount of code you have to write and makes your code easy to read and comprehend
 * Provides a mechanism for schema migrations
 * Provides a mechanism for rate limiting reads and writes
 * Additional custom generated types and can be defined and nested in the top level document